DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 |method | The name of the method where the exception was thrown. |

 ### Detailed Metrics
-There are also more detailed metrics available that show the usage of specific flows and features.
+These detailed metrics are instrumented by the IdentityServer middleware and services and track usage of specific flows and features.
 ####  Telemetry.Metrics.Counters.ApiSecretValidation/ApiSecretValidationFailure
 Counter names: *apisecret_validation*/*apisecret_validation_failure*